The DeanBeat: Consumer VR is making snail-like — but steady — progress

-We are all waiting for the predictions of Mike Abrash, head of Facebook Reality Lab, to come true.
-He believes virtual reality has the same potential as the personal computer, and that it will become the most powerful creative and collaborative environment ever.
+We are all waiting for the predictions of Mike Abrash to come true.
+The head of Facebook’s Reality Lab believes virtual reality has the same potential as the personal computer, and that it will become the most powerful creative and collaborative environment ever.
 As he does each year, he pointed to a bright future in a speech at Oculus Connect 6, Facebook’s annual VR conference in San Jose, California.

 But we have to survive the good old days first.